Python-PyQt/PyQt6-Docs/descriptions/QtMultimedia/QAudioSink-c.rst

 At any given time, the :sip:ref:`~PyQt6.QtMultimedia.QAudioSink` will be in one of four states: active, suspended, stopped, or idle.
 These states are described by the :sip:ref:`~PyQt6.QtMultimedia.QAudio.State` enum.
 State changes are reported through the :sip:ref:`~PyQt6.QtMultimedia.QAudioSink.stateChanged` signal.
 You can use this signal to, for instance, update the GUI of the application; the mundane example here being changing the state of a ``play/pause`` button.
 You request a state change directly with :sip:ref:`~PyQt6.QtMultimedia.QAudioSink.suspend`, :sip:ref:`~PyQt6.QtMultimedia.QAudioSink.stop`, :sip:ref:`~PyQt6.QtMultimedia.QAudioSink.reset`, :sip:ref:`~PyQt6.QtMultimedia.QAudioSink.resume`, and :sip:ref:`~PyQt6.QtMultimedia.QAudioSink.start`.

 If an error occurs, you can fetch the :sip:ref:`~PyQt6.QtMultimedia.QAudio.Error` with the :sip:ref:`~PyQt6.QtMultimedia.QAudioSink.error` function.
 Please see the :sip:ref:`~PyQt6.QtMultimedia.QAudio.Error` enum for a description of the possible errors that are reported.
-When an error is encountered, the state changes to :sip:ref:`~PyQt6.QtMultimedia.QAudio.State.StoppedState`.
+When :sip:ref:`~PyQt6.QtMultimedia.QAudio.Error.UnderrunError` is encountered, the state changes to :sip:ref:`~PyQt6.QtMultimedia.QAudio.State.IdleState`, when another error is encountered, the state changes to :sip:ref:`~PyQt6.QtMultimedia.QAudio.State.StoppedState`.
 You can check for errors by connecting to the :sip:ref:`~PyQt6.QtMultimedia.QAudioSink.stateChanged` signal:

 .. literalinclude:: ../../../snippets/qtmultimedia-src-multimedia-doc-snippets-multimedia-snippets-audio.py
     :lines: 174-195